botaoye/OSTrack/README.md

 ```

 ## Data Preparation
 Put the tracking datasets in ./data.
-It should look like:
+It should look like this:
    ```
    ${PROJECT_ROOT}
     -- data